 The Troll Karl - the male troll

-I often refer to folklore in my travel-blogs with stories from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason (5 volumes).
+I often refer to folklore in my travel-blogs with stories from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason (5 volumes).

 There are so many rocks around Iceland which are called Karl and Kerling - the Male and the Female trolls, and they are always trolls, who had been doing some business at night and were caught off guard by the first rays of the sun.
 But as is common knowledge here in Iceland, then night-trolls cannot tolerate the sun and get petrified by it.

 The trolls at Reykjanes